-- pursue and encourage in others a culture of professional curiosity and continuous learning - refresh and maintain a relevant knowledge that informs my practice, leadership, supervisory, educational and/or management role - maintain self awareness of my knowledge limits and my need for continuous learning - continue to develop knowledge in one or more specialist areas of practice.
-I continue to expand and consolidate this knowledge and understand the connections between my specialisms and other fields of knowledge and practice - access and make critical use of knowledge and evidence from a variety of sources - use knowledge to hypothesise and make complex judgments in uncertain and ambiguous situations, supporting and challenging others to do the same - enable and challenge others to develop their knowledge base and make evidence-informed judgements - have a good understanding of team and organisational dynamics and resources, and I understand how to fulfil my role effectively in organisational context - develop and maintain my expertise, informed by knowledge base and evidence, in both established and emergent areas relevant to my field of practice. - support others to apply knowledge and evidence to practice and learning - demonstrate a critical understanding of research and evaluation methods and develop skills in using these. - routinely integrate the expertise and knowledge of service users, carers and professionals into my role and seek service user and carer feedback on my practice/roles.
+- pursue and encourage in others a culture of professional curiosity and continuous learning - refresh and maintain a relevant knowledge that informs my practice, leadership, supervisory, educational and/or management role - maintain self-awareness of my knowledge limits and my need for continuous learning - continue to develop knowledge in one or more specialist areas of practice.
+I continue to expand and consolidate this knowledge and understand the connections between my specialisms and other fields of knowledge and practice - access and make critical use of knowledge and evidence from a variety of sources - use knowledge to hypothesise and make complex judgments in uncertain and ambiguous situations, supporting and challenging others to do the same - enable and challenge others to develop their knowledge base and make evidence-informed judgements - have a good understanding of team and organisational dynamics and resources, and I understand how to fulfil my role effectively in organisational context - develop and maintain my expertise, informed by knowledge base and evidence, in both established and emergent areas relevant to myfield of practice. - support others to apply knowledge and evidence to practice and learning - demonstrate a critical understanding of research and evaluation methods and develop skills in using these. - routinely integrate the expertise and knowledge of service users, carers and professionals into my role and seek service user and carer feedback on my practice/roles. - demonstrate specialist knowledge, understanding and application of the opportunities and risks of new technologies, digital resources, online communications, virtual environments and social media in social work

 Advanced Social Worker 6.
-CRITICAL REFLECTION AND ANALYSIS - Apply critical reflection and analysis to inform and provide a rationale for professional decision-making Social workers critically reflect on their practice, use analysis, apply professional judgement and reasoned discernment.
+CRITICAL REFLECTION AND ANALYSIS - Apply critical reflection and analysis to inform and provide a rationale for professional decision-making

+Social workers critically reflect on their practice, use analysis, apply professional judgement and reasoned discernment.
 We identify, evaluate and integrate multiple sources of knowledge and evidence.
 We continuously evaluate our impact and benefit to service users.
 We use supervision and other support to reflect on our work and sustain our practice and wellbeing.
 We apply our critical reflective skills to the context and conditions under which we practise.
 Our reflection enables us to challenge ourselves and others, and maintain our professional curiosity, creativity and self-awareness.

 - maintain an environment where critical reflection and analysis is valued and supported - provide critical reflection, challenge and evidence-informed decision-making in complex situations.
-I support others in developing these capabilities and finding their own solutions. - model good practice and reflective supervision skills - develop and maintain a system within which all social workers (including you) are able to access professional supervision from appropriately experienced social workers - ensure protected time is available for professional social work supervision - routinely provide professional social work opinion, based on clear rationale and advanced professional knowledge - support and empower others to develop the confidence and skills to provide professional opinion.
+I support others in developing these capabilities, and finding their own solutions. - model good practice and reflective supervision skills - develop and maintain a system within which all social workers (including you) are able to access professional supervision from appropriately experienced social workers - ensure protected time is available for professional social work supervision - routinely provide professional social work opinion, based on clear rationale and advanced professional knowledge - support and empower others to develop the confidence and skills to provide professional opinion.

 Advanced Social Worker 7.
-INTERVENTION AND SKILLS - Use judgement, knowledge and authority to intervene with individuals, families and communities to promote independence, provide support, prevent harm and enable progress
+SKILLS AND INTERVENTIONS - Use judgement, knowledge and authority to intervene with individuals, families and communities to promote independence, provide support, prevent harm and enable progress